godmodelabs/dexter/README.md

 log.green('message'/* , ...*/);
 ```

-You should definitely check out the project home ([Debug]) for more information about this useful tool.
+You can check out the project home ([Debug]) for more information about this library.

 ### Testing
 We provide a pre-configured [Karma] file (using [Jasmine] as testing framework) and activated code coverage.
 Put